gpaux/Mediana/Reporting.md

                report.filename = "Case study 1 (normally distributed endpoint).docx")
 {% endhighlight %}

-An example of Clinical Scenario Evaluation Report can be dowloaded here:
+Click on the icon to download an example of the Clinical Scenario Evaluation report:

 <center>
   <div class="col-md-12">